 Time constraints often serve as a barrier to integrating learning opportunities that support critical thinking skills.
 Test scores and mandated teaching measures often result in teachers covering a great deal of content in a short amount of time.

-With training, practice and patience, teachers can learn various strategies that equip them to naturally model thinking behaviors in the classroom that improve learners' critical thinking skills.
+With training, practice and patience, teachers can learn various strategies that equip them to naturally model thinking behaviours in the classroom that improve learners' critical thinking skills.

 It is especially important that teachers do their best to create a learning schedule that is not hindered by time constraints.
 Critical thinking lessons should always be a top priority.